hajimen/p2ppcb_software/README.md

 ## Contact-to-socket assembly

-MX socket and Choc socket are available.
+MX, Choc, and Gateron LP socket are available.
 LED and normal for each socket.
 So:

 - MX LED
 - MX normal
 - Choc LED
 - Choc normal
+- Gateron LP LED
+- Gateron LP normal

 are available.